 The good news is, design isn’t like math, where there’s one possible solution to each and every problem.
 It’s much more organic and evolving, so it’s very rare that someone is drawn to one style and one style only.
 It’s ok if your space reflects several design styles!
 That being said, it is a good idea to educate yourself on what the different styles are, and pinpoint the aspects of each that you really like (or really dislike) to guide how you’re going to design your space.
 Below are some of the most common design styles, and beyond the overview, we’ll talk a bit about how to use those in your space!

-FYI – HAVEN did a session on this topic at our Tuesdays @ Two with HAVEN series.
-You can watch the recorded webinar here
+FYI – HAVEN did a session on finding your design style at our Tuesdays @ Two with HAVEN series.
+You can watch the recorded webinar.

 Traditional is one of the oldest, and most common design styles so let’s start with that.
 The traditional style is rooted in 18th and 19th century decor, specifically European decor from that time.
 This style usually incorporates antiques, classic art and accessories, and symmetrical placement of furniture.
 The furniture is usually a bit heavier, with armchairs, button-tufted pieces, and carved wood accents as the basic staples.
 It’s seen as elegant and timeless.